-The ADE77681 is a high accuracy, electrical energy metering IC.
-It is a pin reduction version of the ADE7755, enhanced with a precise oscillator circuit that serves as a clock source to the chip.
-The ADE7768 eliminates the cost of an external crystal or resonator, thus reducing the overall cost of a meter built with this IC.
+The AD710561 is a high accuracy, electrical energy metering IC with a precise oscillator circuit that serves as a clock source to the chip.
+The AD71056 eliminates the need for an external crystal or resonator, thus reducing the overall cost of building a meter with this IC.
 The chip directly interfaces with the shunt resistor.